 But encouraging data sharing is only a fraction of the solution.

-reproducibility around protein tools.
+Panelist Aled Edwards, a professor at the University of Toronto and founder of the Structural Genomics Consortium (SGC), has spent years trying to improve reproducibility around protein tools.
 With the SGC, Edwards tested hundreds of antibodies appearing in published papers and found that 22% worked no differently than controls.
 Though commercial sellers pulled some of the apparent duds from their sales catalogs or changed recommended usage, Edwards said that demand for the antibody lemons remained surprisingly strong.

 “Professors still wanted them,” he said.
 “No joke.”

 It may be that the academics didn’t know about the recall or revisions.
 More likely, Edwards said, there is a cultural element to overcome.
 In an academic system that prioritizes obtaining grants and publishing papers, scientists often choose the quickest path through peer review, even if the quality of experimental tools turns out later to be dubious.